Snoozer

 Prototyping

 I took photos of myself in various "asleep" and "awake" states and uploaded them to Teachable Machine.
 Given the scope of the project, I was unable to amass a giant dataset of photos of faces and label them all.
-Instead, I curated a very clean dataset: all my photos were taken in one session, with the same face-centered cropping, clothing, lighting, and plain background.
-The only variable that changed was the angle of my face and whether my eyes were closed.
-This dataset performed well enough to use as my final one, but in the future, I would explore facial feature landmark models that can track more detailed expressions and movements.
+Instead, I curated a very clean dataset of my own facial expressions.
+While it was functional in certain contexts, it was not universal enough for practical use.